rock-solid/wordpress-mobile-pack/readme.txt

 == Upgrade Notice ==

-= 2.0.2 =
+= 2.1.1 =
-* Completely rebuilt from the ground up and repurposed to empower bloggers, publishers and other content creators to go beyond responsiveness and 'appify' the content of their blog.
-The latest version includes support for Firefox and cover customization.
+* WP Mobile Pack allows you to 'package' your existing content into a cross-platform mobile web application.
+The latest version includes support for Related Posts and Editorial Assistant by Zemanta, 'Add to homescreen' for iOS, Android and FirefoxOS, SSL support and other features.

 == Screenshots ==